-Note: The DHS-5521, Juvenile Justice Assignment Unit (JJAU) Placement Referral Packet Checklist, is an optional tool to assist the JJS with ensuring a complete referral packet is provided.
+Note: The MDHHS-5521, Juvenile Justice Assignment Unit (JJAU) Placement Referral Packet Checklist, is an optional tool to assist the JJS with ensuring a complete referral packet is provided.

-- Complete the DHS-3600, Individual Service Agreement, if the youth is being placed in a private, contracted residential treatment facility; see JJM 700, Juvenile Justice Assignment Unit Placement Process. - Complete a Determination of Care, as needed; see FOM 903-03, Payment For Foster Family Care, for information on when and how to complete a Determination of Care. - Complete the DHS-4526, Parent/Guardian Notification of Acceptance, in MiSACWIS and send to the parent(s)/legal guardian(s). - Complete the DHS-3204, Youth Acceptance Notice, in MiSACWIS and send to the court. - Complete the DHS-767, Conditions of Placement Agreement; see JJM 400, Placement Conditions, and JJM 430, Community Placement Services, for further information on completing the DHS-767. - Enter all paid and unpaid case services in MiSACWIS, as needed; see FOM 903-09, Case Service Payments.
+Complete the DHS-3600, Individual Service Agreement, if the youth is being placed in a private, contracted residential treatment facility; see JJM 700, Juvenile Justice Assignment Unit Placement Process.

-- Collaborate with foster care worker for dual ward, if applicable, based on FOM 722-06D, Case Management of Dual Wards. - Use the MDHHS-5620, Sexual Orientation, Gender Identity and Gender Expression (SOGIE) Interview Tool, to engage with youth about the youth's sexual orientation, gender identity, and gender expression and document available information in MiSACWIS Person Profile.
+- Complete a Determination of Care, as needed; see FOM 903-03, Payment For Foster Family/Relative Care, for information on when and how to complete a Determination of Care. - Complete the DHS-4526, Parent/Guardian Notification of Acceptance, in the electronic case record and send to the parent(s)/legal guardian(s). - Complete the DHS-3204, Youth Acceptance Notice, in the electronic case record and send to the court. - Complete the DHS-767, Conditions of Placement Agreement and upload in the electronic case record; see JJM 400, Placement Conditions, and JJM 430, Community Placement Services, for further information on completing the DHS-767. - Enter all paid and unpaid case services in the electronic case record, as needed; see FOM 903-09, Case Service Payments. - Collaborate with foster care manager for dual ward, if applicable, based on FOM 722-06D, Case Management of Dual Wards. - Use the MDHHS-5620, Sexual Orientation, Gender Identity and Gender Expression (SOGIE) Juvenile Justice Interview Tool, to engage with youth about the youth's sexual orientation, gender identity, and gender expression and document available information in the electronic case record Person Profile screen.